5 ways to find the exact version of Microsoft Office that you are using

 - 11.0 means that you have Microsoft Office 2003

-Apparently, there was no version 13.0 for fear of the number 13.
-Who knew that Microsoft is a superstitious company?
+There was no version 13.0 for fear of the number 13. :) Who knew that Microsoft is a superstitious company?
 Another issue is that Office 2019 and Office 2016 are no longer differentiated by a different version number in the Windows Registry.

-These are the four ways we know for finding out what version of Microsoft Office you have installed on a Windows computer or device.
+These are the ways we know for finding out what version of Microsoft Office you have installed on a Windows computer or device.
 We hope that you like at least one of them and that our tutorial has helped you find the information you needed.
-If you know other methods or if you have something to add to our guide, don’t hesitate to use the comments form below.
+If you know other methods or if you have something to add to our guide, do not hesitate to use the comments form below.
 Also, tell us what version of Office you are using.
 We are curious to know.